5 Tips For Selecting a Cross Dock Program

 The time-sensitivity of temperature-controlled loads dials up the intensity of your location decision.
 Set up in a spot that limits the total number of miles consumed to final destination because backtracking only adds costs to the equation.
 The ideal cross dock should be en route to your end point.

 Also consider the carrier’s job in your decision.
 Your cross dock partner should be convenient for drivers and in good freight market—so carriers can efficiently make more stops.
 Trucks delivering to the cross dock should be able to easily find a load within a tight radius of the location to reduce deadhead time and its associated costs.
 Even better, choose a facility that enables drivers to reload at the cross dock.
-Not only will it reduce the inbound costs, it will make the inbound loads more attractive to secure capacity.
+Not only will it reduce the inbound costs, but it will also make the inbound loads more attractive to secure capacity.

 A temperature-controlled storage facility is key for maintaining product integrity.